To enjoy the full Mail & Guardian online experience: please upgrade your browser

 South Africa’s vuvuzela horns, variously compared to the noise of charging elephants or swarming bees, are providing a raucous backdrop to games and dividing opinion round the world.

 While some see them as providing local flavour, others want the ubiquitous colourful plastic trumpets banned because they prevent players and coaches communicating.
-Either way, there is a roaring trade in ear-plugs in South Africa right now.

 Local organisers were adamant on Monday, however.

 “Vuvuzelas are here to stay and will never be banned,” said Rich Mkhondo, a spokesperson for the local World Cup committee.